XRISM/Resolve observations of Hercules X-1: vertical structure and kinematics of the disk wind: Discussion

+An alternative possibility is that the wind structure has evolved since it was previously observed with \xmm\ and \chandra\ (during the large campaign in 2020 and before), and the differences between the parameter evolutions are real.
+Indeed, some change in the wind parameters is probably not unlikely.
+However, it is not clear if the evolution of the ionization parameter with precession phase could invert completely based on such changes.
+This would be of great interest as it would suggest that the disk wind of an X-ray binary can significantly evolve without an apparent change in any other relevant parameters such as the intrinsic source luminosity.
+In any case, both the current \xrism\ as well as the previous \xmm/\chandra\ observations agree that the wind absorption lines weaken with increasing precession phase.

+Ultimately, now we can finally measure the ionization parameter with accuracy thanks to \xrism/Resolve.
+These measurements indicate (at least for this specific 35-day cycle) that as the wind rises to greater height above the disk, its ionization increases, and potentially stagnates.
+This is consistent with the wind `freezing out' at a constant \logxi\ as it rises and expands into 3D space.
+A \logxi\ stagnation would indicate that the wind number density evolves as $n \sim R^{-2}$ as it expands into space considering the ionization parameter definition of $\xi=L/(nR^{2})$, where L is the ionizing flux, $n$ is the wind number density and $R$ its distance from the ionization source.
+However, further \xrism\ observations at later Her X-1 precession phases would be necessary to confirm this potential trend, as well as definitively answer if the wind structure evolves over different 35-day cycles.

+We note that the observed Her X-1 flux slightly increases over the \xrism\ observation, which can be seen in the increasing count rate in Fig. \ref{xrism_lightcurve}, by about 20\% between Orbit 1 and Orbit 2.
+However, this flux increase is insufficient to cause the observed increase in the value of ionization parameter.
+Considering the definition of \logxi\ (assuming a change in flux only, with no variation in number density and location), the Her X-1 flux would have to increase by 60\% to explain the observed \logxi\ variation by $\sim0.2$.

 The different \logxi\ variation with precession phase inferred here has implications for the 2D map of the wind produced in our previous work \citep{Kosec+23a}.
-We will explore these consequences in more detail in a follow-up paper, where we will also directly compare the wind parameter measurements and their evolution with precession phase (and height above the disk) with a range of hydrodynamical simulations assuming various disk wind driving mechanisms.
 Qualitatively, this change in the ionization parameter evolution will push the wind location estimates (at certain phases/heights) with respect to the wind base closer to the neutron star.
 Hence, the wind streamline will be oriented more vertically than shown in Fig. 4 of \citet{Kosec+23a}.

 We note that the significant uncertainties on the values of the column density are due to a degeneracy between \nh\ and \logxi.
 The uncertainties on \logxi\ are introduced because of the weakness of the Fe XXV transition, particularly in the second half of our campaign.
 This does not mean that the wind is detected weakly in these time segments, as it is still strongly detected through the Fe XXVI transition (Fig. \ref{Slab_fig}).
 In each of the individual segments, the statistical improvement upon adding the disk wind is at least \delcstat\ of 90, but typically reaches $200-500$.